philrz/super/docs/lake/format.md

 A data object is composed of the primary data object stored as one or two objects (for sequence and/or vector layout) and an optional seek index.

-Data objects may be either in sequence form (i.e., ZNG) or vector form (i.e., VNG), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
+Data objects may be either in sequence form (i.e., ZNG) or vector form (i.e., CSUP), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
 When both sequence and vector data objects are present, they must contain the same